 Invoices should always be sent once a job is complete, and never before quotes or estimates.
 Your invoice is like a receipt showing the client what they received and how much they need to pay for it.

 The total amounts on your quotes and invoices should almost always be the same unless something about the job changes (like scope, material cost, or additional labor requirements).

-WIN MORE WORK WITH OUR FREE QUOTE AND INVOICE TOOLKIT
+WIN MORE WORK WITH OUR FREE QUOTE AND ESTIMATE TEMPLATE

-Our 100% free Job Toolkit makes it easy to create professional-looking quotes and invoices, win new jobs, and get paid for your hard work.Sign up now
+Our 100% free Job Toolkit makes it easy to create professional-looking quotes, win new jobs, and get paid for your hard work.Get it now